umarhassan-mitodl/7.341-fall-2009/content/pages/readings.md

 Paper 13b: A proof-of-concept documenting the efficacy of Gleevec in kit-expressing gastrointestinal stromal tumors (GIST).

-Joensuu, H., P. J. Roberts, M. Sarlomo, D. Tuveson, S. L. Silberman, R. Capdeville, S. Dimitrijevic, B. Druker, and G. Demetri. "[Effect of the Tyrosine Kinase Inhibitor STI571 in a Patient with Metastatic Gastrointestinal Stromal Tumor](http://content.nejm.org/cgi/content/short/344/14/1052)." _N Engl J Med_ 344 (2001): 1052-1056.
+Joensuu, H., P. J. Roberts, M. Sarlomo, D. Tuveson, S. L. Silberman, R. Capdeville, S. Dimitrijevic, B. Druker, and G. Demetri. "{{% resource_link "f4a5bad2-a48b-4133-a5ff-67dcec198e7a" "Effect of the Tyrosine Kinase Inhibitor STI571 in a Patient with Metastatic Gastrointestinal Stromal Tumor" %}}." _N Engl J Med_ 344 (2001): 1052-1056.

 {{< tdclose >}}